Mental Health Seminars

 Listed in reverse chronological order:

-• Mental Health Update Video - The conversation was kicked off by Amy Johnson, Ed.D., vice chancellor for Student Affairs, and Samantha Meltzer-Brody, Ph.D. and chair of the Department of Psychiatry updating you on mental health initiatives on campus, followed by Ed Fisher, Ph.D. from the Gillings School of Public Health on peer support initiatives.
-The conversation examined efforts that have been made toward campus mental health including the spring mental health seminar series and considered the next steps towards creating a community of care and compassion
+Amy Johnson, Ed.D., vice chancellor for Student Affairs, and Samantha Meltzer-Brody, Ph.D. and chair of the Department of Psychiatry updating you on mental health initiatives on campus, followed by Ed Fisher, Ph.D. from the Gillings School of Public Health on peer support initiatives.
+The conversation examined efforts that have been made toward campus mental health including the spring mental health seminar series and considered the next steps towards creating a community of care and compassion.

-• Mental Health, Spirituality and Faith: How Do They Connect? - Aaron Bachenheimer, executive cirector of Off-Campus Student Life and liaison to Carolina’s Campus Ministers, facilitated the dialogue.
+Aaron Bachenheimer, executive director of Off-Campus Student Life and liaison to Carolina’s Campus Ministers, facilitated the dialogue.
 The conversation was framed by a diverse panel of experts discussing the role that spirituality and faith can play in mental health.
 Panelists included Elizabeth Harrison, Rabbi Melissa Simon, Simon Stokes, Imam Abdul Hafeez Waheed, and Rev. Mary Cat Young.

 Mental Health Seminar Playlist